Turn Dollar Store Bins into Stylish Storage

 The final step was to add a hint of shine.
 I used some silver craft paint and a chip brush.
 I just barely loaded a small amount of silver paint onto the ends of the brush and then wiped the excess off onto a paper towel before lightly dry brushing it onto the bins.

 The final effect looks pretty authentic to me!
 And super affordable.
-The bins and bucket were each a dollar, making this a cheap storage solution.
+The bins and buckets were each a dollar, making this a cheap storage solution.
 I had all of the other supplies on hand but even if you had to buy them, you should be able to pick up all three paints for around ten dollars.
 Not a bad deal – especially if you are planning to do several bins at once.

 I’m still deciding where these are going to find their permanent homes, but for now, I’m using one locker bin to corral some books on our bookcase.